Kamil-Markiewicz/Y3-Project-VCA/README.md

 # Y3-Project-VCA
 3rd year Software Development group project, Virtual Care Assistant.

-  - Main goal is to provide safty for patients on the system
+  - Main goal is to provide safety for patients on the system

 ### Tech